Jun 16, 2021

 One of the worst mistakes you can make is to fail to capture an important moment.
 So if at all possible, work with the couple and get a wedding day checklist that includes their must-have events, interactions, and moments.
 This will give you a clear idea of where you should be as the event progresses.

-And if you’re on-site for the rehearsal, you might even plan some shots.
+And if you’re on-site for the rehearsal, you might even plan some shots like a tracking shot through the venue or even down the aisle.
 After all, if you’re going for a cinematic wedding video, movement and shot framing will play a big (if visually subtle) part in the overall look.

 Every wedding filmmaker knows there are two kinds of shots: ones that require ambient audio from the location and ones that don’t.
 If you’re collecting audio with your footage, you’ll be trying to capture things like the couple’s vows, toast speeches, etc. — the sort of audio that will be hard to capture unless you’re in a great spot.